simonelnahas/simonelnahas.com/posts/why-clojure.md

 convinced me that Clojure was superior?
 And why did I choose to use it for my startup?

-Let's first rewind a little and let me tell you how I discovered Clojure

 ### What is Clojure?

 Lisp (List Programming) was